ibm-cloud-docs/Backup/getting-started.md

 4. Select the instance name of the {{site.data.keyword.cloud_notm}} Account.
 5. Click **View backup portal** to start the portal in your browser.

-## Configuring the backup agent and the backup schedule
+## Configuring the backup job and the backup schedule
 {: #configureagentschedule}
 {: step}

 After you ordered your {{site.data.keyword.backup_notm}} and the agent is installed on the server, you can start creating backups of your data.
 Through the {{site.data.keyword.backup_notm}} portal, you can manage and monitor your backups.
-You can choose between manual or automatic backup agent configuration methods.
+You can choose between manual or automatic backup job configuration methods.

-- The automatic agent configuration creates a backup job of the complete C Drive (Windows&reg; OS) or `./ <root>` directory (Linux&reg; OS) with Monthly and Daily Retention schemes.
+- The automatic configuration creates a backup job of the complete C Drive [Windows]{: tag-windows} or `./ <root>` directory [Linux]{: tag-linux} with Monthly and Daily Retention schemes.

    This job can be modified after it was configured.
    {: note}

    1. Create a password.
    2. Confirm the password.
    3. Add a password hint.
    4. Click **Configure automatically**.

-- If you choose to configure the {{site.data.keyword.backup_notm}} agent manually, the automatic settings are ignored.
+- If you choose to configure the job manually, the automatic settings are ignored.
 Then, you can specify the folders and files to be kept with a retention scheme of your choice.
 For more information, see [Configuring a simple file-level backup](/docs/Backup?topic=Backup-configureFileBackup).

 For more information about Retention Schemes, see the [FAQ](/docs/Backup?topic=Backup-faqs#faqs).
 {: tip}